PieEditor/PIE/README.md

 # PIE

 ## Goal
 PIE is a collaborative workshop for document edition.
 You can create a document, edit it using Markdown, assign a section to a collaborator (she will be responsible for it) and export to ODT and PDF.
 You can discuss each section independently to help improve the document.
+The goal of the project was to follow the natural team behavior of document writing.
+So our tool provide a strong task assignement process where each person is responsible for the avancement of his task ( close discussion, validate work step by step, get real time notifications...)

 ## Installation